Science Research Mentoring Program (SRMP)

 Early on, I had tremendous mentors who encouraged me to pursue my interests in astronomy and astrophyiscs, and I believe that the best way to encourage students to follow their scientific curiosities is to provide them opportunities to and help guide them through conducting real research and show them that they can make meaningful contributions to scientific discovery.

-Through my work with these students, I have become a better scientist as I learn through teaching and am reminded of the passion and deep interest that first brought me to astronomy.
+I have also become a better scientist through mentorship, as I learn through teaching and am reminded of the passion and deep interest that first brought me to astronomy.

 I have been actively involved in the mentorship of high school research projects for students from underserved communities since 2018.
 The Harvard SRMP is a program in which 10-15 high school students from the public Cambridge Ridge and Latin School conduct research projects with scientists at the CfA and MIT.

 There are various ways to evaluate the success of such a program, and all inherantly have their own flaws.
 I am most excited and proud by two facts: (1) the number of applicants for the program grew from 16 students to 42 students from 2020 to 2023 and (2) research by students in the SRMP program has been recognized via co-authorship of refereed papers in (at least) 6 cases!

 I am in the process of developing a similar program at Columbia, with an anticipate start in Fall 2024.

 I have been lucky to serve in many roles in my time with the Harvard SRMP:

 - Co-Director of the program from 2020-2022

 - Project Mentor (3 students studying exoplanet TTVs) from 2022-2023

 - Project Mentor (3 students studying self-lensing binaries) from 2020-2021